 Many young people are living from paycheck to paycheck, with no savings and no plans for their financial future.
 This book presents a 6-week program that’ll help you to start managing your money better and live a more fulfilling life.
 The insights are especially useful for young people in their 20s and 30s in America, but can be applied by anyone who wants to be financially well-off.
-In this book summary of I Will Teach You to be Rich, we’ll briefly outline the key principles and 6 week program to help you regain control over your finances.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In this free version of I Will Teach You to be Rich summary, we’ll briefly outline the key principles and 6 week program to help you regain control over your finances.

-Overview: I Will Teach You to be Rich
+I Will Teach You to be Rich: An Overview

 You don’t need to be a financial expert to become rich.
 The best financial management principles are actually very simple: sound budgeting, conscious spending, sensible banking, and buy-and-hold investment strategies.